Leading Economic Growth and Job Creation in the Capital

 In line with Government's guidance for LEPs, LEAP growth funds are usually allocated via a prospectus and opening bidding rounds.
 Each prospectus will include details of how projects should be presented when bidding and include details of how successful bids will have been appraised and prioritised.

-LEAP is not a legal entitity and all its staff are employed by the Greater London Authority; LEAP's accountable body.
-Details of senior staff renumeration within the GLA can be found on its website.
+LEAP is not a legal entity and all its staff are employed by the Greater London Authority; LEAP's accountable body.
+Details of senior staff remuneration within the GLA can be found on its website.

 Transparent Decision Making

-We publish all agendas, reports and minutes of LEAP Board and Committee meetings in accordance with the Freedom of Information Act.
+We publish all agendas, reports and minutes of LEAP Board and Committee meetings except in those cases where information may be exempt from disclosure under the Freedom of Information Act.
+Agendas and reports are usually published fide days before each meeting and minutes are published two weeks after the meeting.

 Parliament has put in place specific accountability arrangements for the Greater London Authority, LEAP's accountable body, namely; the Mayor is answerable to the London Assembly through Mayor’s Question Time only after he has taken decisions.
 Therefore Board and Committee meetings are not open to the public.